Aurvandill: Durham Hymnal Gloss

+Épinal Glossary

-The Épinal Glossary, written in England in the 8th century, associates ēarendel with the Latin iubar ('brightness, radiance' [especially of heavenly bodies]) as an alternative to the more frequent equivalent leoma (Old English: 'ray of light, gleam').
+The Épinal Glossary, written in England in the 8th century, associates ēarendel with the Latin iubar ('brightness, radiance' [especially of heavenly bodies]) as an alternative to the more frequent Old English equivalent leoma ('ray of light, gleam').
 Two copies of the Épinal Glossary were produced in the late 8th or early 9th century: the Épinal-Erfurt Glossary, which gives the equation leoma vel earendiI (≈ leoma vel oerendil), and the Corpus Glossary, which was redacted from an archetype of the Épinal-Erfurt exemplar.

 German

 The forms Aurendil (≈ Horindil, Urendil), dating from the 8th century, and Ōrendil (≈ Orentil), dating from the 9th–10th century, are attested as personal names in Old High German.

 The Middle High German epic poem Orendel, written in the late 12th century, presents a fictional story of how the Holy Mantle of Christ arrived in the city of Trier.
 This narrative was likely inspired by the actual transfer of the Mantle to the main altar of Trier Cathedral in 1196.
 The poem's style, characterized by its "paratactic organization of episodes and the repetition of poetic formulas", suggests it may be rooted in an older oral tradition.

 The eponymous hero of the tale, Orendel, son of King Ougel, sets sail with a formidable fleet to reach the Holy Land and seek the hand of Bride, Queen of Jerusalem.
 After enduring a shipwreck, Orendel is rescued by a fisherman and eventually retrieves the lost Mantle from the belly of a whale.
 The coat grants him protection, enabling him to win Bride's hand in marriage.
 Together, they rule Jerusalem for a time and embark on numerous adventures.
 In the end, Orendel disposes of the Holy Coat after bringing it to Trier.

 The appendix to the Strassburger Heldenbuch (15th c.) names King Orendel (≈ Erentel) of Trier as the first of the heroes that were ever born.
 The name also gave way to various toponyms found in modern Germany, including Orendileshûs (in Grabfeld), Orendelsall (now part of Zweiflingen), and Orendelstein (in Öhringen).